Test statistic: Example

 Using one of these sampling distributions, it is possible to compute either a one-tailed or two-tailed p-value for the null hypothesis that the coin is fair.
-Note that the test statistic in this case reduces a set of 100 numbers to a single numerical summary that can be used for testing.
+The test statistic in this case reduces a set of 100 numbers to a single numerical summary that can be used for testing.

 Common test statistics

 One-sample tests are appropriate when a sample is being compared to the population from a hypothesis.
 The population characteristics are known from theory or are calculated from the population.

 Two-sample tests are appropriate for comparing two samples, typically experimental and control samples from a scientifically controlled experiment.

 Paired tests are appropriate for comparing two samples where it is impossible to control important variables.
 Rather than comparing two sets, members are paired between samples so the difference between the members becomes the sample.
 Typically the mean of the differences is then compared to zero.
 The common example scenario for when a paired difference test is appropriate is when a single set of test subjects has something applied to them and the test is intended to check for an effect.

 Z-tests are appropriate for comparing means under stringent conditions regarding normality and a known standard deviation.

 A t-test is appropriate for comparing means under relaxed conditions (less is assumed).

 Tests of proportions are analogous to tests of means (the 50% proportion).

 Chi-squared tests use the same calculations and the same probability distribution for different applications: